motine/red_pill_routes/README.md

 - Also, we should add more validations in during parsing, so we **detect faulty data** files.
 - Some of the parsing operations (such as joining/denormalizing) could be done with a helper library or a real database.
   Again, I decided to not do this.
+- We should **not store credentials** in the code (as seen in Transmitter).
+Here we should add a secret storage.